Marjorie Kinnan Rawlings

 City: Hawthorne, FL

-In 1928, the couple moved to an orange grove named Cross Creek, near Hawthorne, Florida.
+In 1928, the Rawlings moved to an orange grove named Cross Creek, near Hawthorne, Florida.
+She wrote letters to her editor at Scribner’s about life in Cross Creek and he encouraged her to write stories about what she saw there.
 It was in this quiet, rural setting that Marjorie found inspiration for some of her most famous works.
-Over the next ten years, she wrote a number of award-winning stories and books, such as “Gal Young Un,” in 1932, and “South Moon Under,” in 1933.
+Over the next ten years, she wrote a number of award-winning stories and books inspired by life at Cross Creek, such as “Gal Young Un” and “South Moon Under.”
 Each of these stories explored the human desire to function in harmony with nature.